bartosz-cz/React_Dashboard/README.md

 ![Wide Chart Analysis](./screenshots/View6.png)
 *Wide Chart Analysis: Extended analysis view for detailed parameter monitoring.*

-## Live Demo
-A live demo of the app is available on [GitHub Pages](https://bartosz-cz.github.io/React_DataViewApp/).
-Note that the live demo does not include the real-time data stream due to limitations on GitHub Pages.

 ## Getting Started
 To get a local copy up and running, follow these simple steps.